- Regional Vice President

 Jay Thompson joined City Year in 2002 as an AmeriCorps member with City Year Greater Philadelphia.
 He has also served with City Year as a Program Manager and Program Director in Philadelphia, Deputy Director of Program and Service in London and Milwaukee, Startup Director and Interim Executive Director in Jacksonville, and Senior Director of New Site Operations for City Year Headquarters.
 Jay earned a B.A. in History and Psychology from the University of Rochester, and a Master’s of Public Service degree from the Clinton School of Public Service.
 Jay lives in Glen Burnie, MD with his wife Monica, and he joined the Regional Vice President team in November 2014.

-- Vice President and Executive Director, City Year Baton Rouge
+- Executive Director, City Year Baton Rouge

 - Vice President and Executive Director, City Year Boston